StellarCN/py-stellar-base/README.md

     # or m = u'域 监 惜 国 期 碱 珍 继 造 监 剥 电' must add u'' before the string if using python2
     kp = Keypair.deterministic(m,lang='chinese')
 ```
-Cautions: Please be very careful if you try to use the second method.
-Because anyone happends to come up with the same string with you would have the access to the generated account.
-And this coincidence is very likely to happend if you used
-a comman phrase/word/numbers.
-Therefore, random generation is recommanded.

 After the keypair generation, we can get publickey/seed from it:
  ```python
     publickey = kp.address().decode()